pedasmith/BluetoothDeviceController/BluetoothWinUI3/Assets/HelpFiles/How_To_Add_New_Device_Control.md

 The device controls are the 400x400 (approx) square(ish) panels.
 There is one per each instance of a device (e.g., if you have two Nordic Thingy:52s, there will be two panes visible).

+It's important to distinguish

+- **Supported** devices are like a Nordic Thingy:53.
+This code knows about the Nordic Thingy.
+- **Known** device are specific instances of a supported device.
+If you have several of them, you will have several instances.
+Each known device gets its own control in the  uiKnownDevices panel in MainWindow.

 # Critical quality items